 Craftsmanship Serves the Community

 As a general contractor, Dale led the renovation project, with Lynn and a handful of trusted craftsmen working alongside him for seven years to carefully and thoughtfully restore the historic building.
 As they uncovered the building’s layers, several surprises were discovered, including original elements that could be reused after meticulous care and cleaning.
 Two dated signatures from July 1905 and August 14, 1905 by Leo Hanesmann were also discovered; Leo was later identified as a previously unknown relative of Dale.
-From removing the shoe trim, cleaning off years of buildup and putting the pieces back together to install, to scraping plaster and applying paint, the renovation journey was a labor of love.
+From removing the base and door trim, cleaning off years of buildup and putting the pieces back together to install, to scraping plaster, hanging the tin, and applying paint, the renovation journey was a labor of love.
 The high quality craftsmanship is exemplified by the combination of original architectural details and modern luxury in both the event center and office suites.
 Much like the original visionaries, Dale and Lynn’s passion for serving the community and bringing people together to enjoy a good time became reality when The Jerome opened its doors in September 2019.